Language of the New Testament: Languages used in ancient Judea

 After the Babylonian captivity, Aramaic replaced Biblical Hebrew as the everyday language in Judea.
 The two languages were as similar as two Romance languages or two Germanic languages today.
 Thus Biblical Hebrew, which was still used for religious purposes, was not totally unfamiliar, but still, a somewhat strange norm that demanded a certain degree of training to be understood properly.

 After Alexander, Judea was ruled by the Ptolemies and the Seleucids for almost two hundred years.
 Jewish culture was heavily influenced by Hellenistic culture, and Koine Greek was used not only for international communication but also as the first language of many Jews.
 This development was furthered by the fact that the largest Jewish community in the world lived in Ptolemaic Alexandria.
 Many of these diaspora Jews would have Greek as their first language, and first, the Torah and then other Jewish scriptures (later the Christian "Old Testament") were therefore translated into standard Koine Greek, i.e. the Septuagint.

 Currently, 1,600 Jewish epitaphs (funerary inscriptions) are extant from ancient Judea dating from 300 BC to 500 AD.
 Approximately 70 percent are in Greek, about 12 percent are in Latin, and only 18 percent are in Hebrew or Aramaic.
 "In Jerusalem itself, about 40 percent of the Jewish inscriptions from the first century period (before 70 C.E.) are in Greek.
-We may assume that most Jewish Jerusalemites who saw the inscriptions in situ were able to read them".
+We may assume that most literate Jewish Jerusalemites who saw the inscriptions in situ were able to read them".
+However, this sample may be skewed as it represents written language and a large share of the population was illiterate.
+We know from other low-literacy societies like medieval Europe that expert literacy often correlated with knowledge of a high prestige lingua franca – Classical Latin or Koine Greek in the Roman Empire and Medieval Latin in medieval Europe.